Seven tips for investing successfully in a start-up (Venture Capital I)

 In the heat of the stock market listing of companies like Uber or Spotify, where the initial investors became millionaires, the fever for private investment in startups remains as strong as ever.
 We are excited to see this trend of investors increasing their capital allocations to startups and entrepreneurial projects, but at the same time, we invite them to reflect, analyse in depth and ask all the necessary questions to make sure they know where they are investing, because to be successful in this type of operation is more an art than a science and involves taking big risks in the hope of obtaining uncertain future returns.

-Learn with BBVA Switzerland how opening a bank account in Switzerland is not a taboo subject.
-On the contrary, it’s a simple procedure.
+Opening a bank account in Switzerland is a simple procedure.
 Not only complies with every international legislation but also offers excellent advantages by diversifying your savings in a neutral and stable country with a triple-A (AAA) rating.